laravel-enso/documentation/docs/backend/tables.md

 - user customizable column visibility
 - configurable action buttons
 - beautiful tag rendering for boolean flags
-- can display and format numbers as money values, and the formatting can be customized via the template
+- can display and format numbers to improve aspect, alignment or show monetary values, and the formatting can be customized via the template
 - full customization via the use of scoped slots for your columns
 - smart resizing & auto-hide based on screen width.
 Data is still accessible under an optional child row
 - tooltips for columns/rows